eniabellver/eniabellver/README.md

 - 👋 Hi, I’m @eniabellver, aka Eni!
 - 👀 I’m interested in expanding my knowledge on tech and CS to eventually become a full-stack software engineer
-- 🌱 I’m currently learning the basics following the School of Code's instructions
+- 🌱 I’m currently learning with School of Code
 - 😃 I’m looking forward to collaborating on cool projects with my future fellow bootcampers
 - 📫 You can talk to me on twitter @enia_be